ihsn/SDCPractice/_build/html/_sources/process.rst.txt

 multi-purpose studies.
 For more details on utility measures, refer to Chapter 6.

-**Note on Steps 6 to 10**
+.. admonition:: Note on Steps 6 to 10

 	The following Steps 6 through 10 should be repeated if the data has quasi-identifiers that are on different hierarchical levels, e.g., individual and household.
 In that case, variables on the higher hierarchical level should be anonymized first, and then merged with the lower-level untreated variables.
 Subsequently, the merged dataset should be anonymized.
 This approach guarantees consistency in the treated data.
 	If we neglect this procedure, the values of variables measured on the higher hierarchical level could be treated differently for observations of the same unit.
 For instance, the variable “region” is the same for all household members.
 If the value ‘rural’ would be suppressed for two members but not for the remaining three, this would lead to unintended disclosure; with the household ID the variable region would be easy to reconstruct for the two suppressed values.
 Sections 4.9 and 7.6 provide more details on how to deal with data with household structure in *R* and *sdcMicro*.

 Step 6: Assessing disclosure risk
 ---------------------------------